Dilant/B2METutorial/src/en/start/preparation.md

 ## Coordinate System

-BME Pro uses a left-handed coordinate system same as Cinema 4D, whose `X` axis goes right, `Y` up and `Z` front.
+BME Pro uses a left-handed coordinate system same as Unity3D and Cinema 4D, whose `X` axis goes right, `Y` up and `Z` front.
 Grid length is 1 meter in the sense of modeling softwares.